 Using population projections and the underlying educational attainment per age cohort, long-term economic growth models project economic development expressed as GDP per capita.
 For the SSPs, economic development up to 2100 has been calculated by three different teams at OECD, IIASA and PIK, using their own models.
 GDP projections from the OECD model ENV-Growth (Dellink et al., 2017) differ by a factor of up to 3.7 (see the figure at the bottom, left).
 The differences in population and economic growth rates between countries and regions mean that the distribution of total economic assets is likely to shift, with Asia in the lead, followed later by Africa and, to a lesser extent, by Latin America (see the figure at the bottom, middle).

 In the last few years, the population and socio-economic projects have been updated using the latest historical data.
 Subsequently, the relative growth from the original scenarios is applied to the last year for which data is available.
 For economic data, the COVID-crisis was implemented using the historical data for 2020 and projections (from the IMF) in the near term (until 2023).

 Models, scenario story lines and results

-As different models have been used, we can investigate how different model structures and assumptions and different interpretations of the qualitative scenario storylines in model parameters lead to quite different results (see the figure at the bottom, right).
-Projections for the SSP3 scenario made by different teams not only differ with respect to the levels projected for 2100, but also with respect to the profile over the century.
+Different models have been used to investigate how different model structures, assumptions, and interpretations of the qualitative scenario storylines in model parameters lead to quite different results (see the figure at the bottom, right).
+Projections for the SSP3 scenario made by different teams differ concerning the levels projected for 2100 and respect to the profile over the century.

 For more information on baseline scenarios in economic, social and ecological terms, see the results obtained in the IMAGE 3.0 framework in the 'Policy issues' pages of the Components.